magkopian/drivenote/README.md

 provide a regular expression that matches the academic email address format you want.

-You also need to provide an academic email address example to indicate to your users which type of email address are accepted as valid.
+You also need to provide an academic email address example to indicate to your users which type of email addresses are accepted as valid.

 ## Requirements:
 PHP 5.3